microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 + FHIR-Proxy (OSS) deployed and able to communicate with Azure API for FHIR
 + FHIR-Bulk Loader (OSS) deployed and available
 + Postman set up and able to connect with Azure API for FHIR (directly or via FHIR-Proxy)
-    + Capabilities Statement from the Azure API for FHIR server - received
+    + Capability Statement from the Azure API for FHIR server - received
     ```
     {
     "resourceType": "CapabilityStatement",